Charlie-Henry/texas-election-board/readme.md

 ## Data Source and Map Config

-In `index.html` edit the follow variables to configure your data source and map settings
+In `index.html` edit these variables to configure your data source and map settings

 Edit the following variables to point to the CSV file you have hosted for the backend, or supply `null` and the map will fallback to some hard coded test data.
 - `const CANDIDATES_URL`